-\textbf{Performance model.} We validate {\loom}'s performance model by comparing its predicted throughput against measured hardware performance for GEMM over a wide range of $(M, N, K)$ configurations.
-Figure~\ref{fig:validate_perf_model} plots both the model’s estimates and the actual measured performance.
+We validate {\loom}'s performance model on Wormhole by comparing predicted throughput with measured GEMM performance across a wide range of $(M,N,K)$ configurations.
+Figure~\ref{fig:validate_perf_model} plots both estimates and measurements.

-On average, the predicted performance differs from measurements by 17\% in geometric mean.
-Our goal, however, is not a cycle-accurate predictor, but a model that reliably captures relative performance trends, especially transitions between memory-bound and compute-bound regimes as described by the roofline model~\cite{roofline}.
-As shown in Figure~\ref{fig:validate_perf_model}, the model tracks these transitions well: it consistently identifies when a configuration becomes compute-bound, and it reflects the relative magnitude of performance changes across shapes.
+The predictions differ from measurements by 17\% in geometric mean.
+However, the goal is not cycle accuracy, but reliable ranking and trend prediction, especially for transitions between memory- and compute-bound regimes as described by the roofline model~\cite{roofline}.
+As shown in Figure~\ref{fig:validate_perf_model}, the model captures these transitions well: it identifies when configurations become compute-bound and reflects the relative performance changes across shapes.

-Most importantly, the end-to-end results in Table~\ref{table:ablation_top_k} show that this level of error has limited impact on {\loom}'s ability to choose good mappings.
-The model is accurate enough to guide dataflow selection and rank candidates so that the final profiling stage only needs to discriminate among a small, high-quality set.
+The end-to-end results in Table~\ref{tab:all-perf} and ~\ref{table:ablation_top_k} further show that this error has limited impact on mapping selection.
+The model is accurate enough to rank candidates effectively, leaving the final optional profiling stage to choose among a small set of high-quality mappings.

-\textbf{Number of static candidates $k$ (top-$k$).} As discussed in Section~\ref{subsec:perf-model}, {\loom} ranks all candidate dataflow mappings using its performance model, selects the top-$k$ candidates, profiles these on hardware, and finally chooses the best among them.
-The parameter $k$ therefore controls a trade-off between compilation cost and final performance.